 From talking to friends and family, yoga isn’t something most people think of when they think exercise, but I love it!
 I’ve been doing yoga for 3 years now and I can honestly say that when I keep my yoga practice constant everything in my life is just better.
 Whether it’s going to a yoga class or setting up my tablet and watching my favorite yoga YouTuber Adriene keeping up my practice has helped my mental and physical health so much!

 If you are someone that has never tried yoga before, I suggest you try Adriene’s yoga practice on YouTube.
-First, because she has such a soothing voice and the best attitude towards yoga, second, because doing yoga in the comfort of your own home makes it very easy to ease into the practice, and lastly, because I love how she makes her videos, you don’t have to constantly look at the video.
+First, because she has such a soothing voice and the best attitude towards yoga, second, because doing yoga in the comfort of your own home makes it very easy to ease into the practice, and lastly, because I love how she makes her videos, you don’t have to continually look at the video.
 You can close your eyes and let her voice guide you through the practice.
 And if you are looking for something new to do, I suggest you try her 30 Days of Yoga.
 Some videos are 30 mins, some as little as 15 minutes, which I love since it keeps your body and mind in check.

-This past month, my yoga practice has been strong and constant, giving me my own time and space to relax and just feel my body.
+This past month, my yoga practice has been steady and constant, giving me my own time and space to relax and just feel my body.
 Between job hunting and interviews, setting time aside for yoga has done wonders for everything!
 And even if you think yoga isn’t your thing, give it another try, or set time aside to find the exercise that works for you.
 Your mind and body will thank you for it!

 Every day, Lai day!
 Have you ever used deep breathing techniques outside of yoga?
 I have!